-When a switching device has one or more switches in the form of pivoted contact rms, which are actuated automatically by an electromagnet, the device is known as a ontactor.
-The coil of the electromagnet is energized by a small current, which is just ufficient to hold the pivoted contact arm against the magnet core, and in turn so hold the ontacts (fixed and moving) together.
-Contactors are used in an extremely wide range of oplications.
+When a switching device has one or more switches in the form of pivoted contact arms, which are actuated automatically by an electromagnet, the device is known as a contactor.
+The coil of the electromagnet is energized by a small current, which is just sufficient to hold the pivoted contact arm against the magnet core, and in turn so hold the contacts (fixed and moving) together.
+Contactors are used in an extremely wide range of applications.

-hey fall into two general types: (a) 'maintained' and (b) 'latched-in'.
-In the first type, the ontact arm is maintained in position by the electromagnet.
-In the latched-in type, the ontact arm is retained in the closed position by mechanical means.
+They fall into two general types: (a) 'maintained' and (b) 'latched-in'.
+In the first type, the contact arm is maintained in position by the electromagnet.
+In the latched-in type, the contact arm is retained in the closed position by mechanical means.

-Contact design and material depend on the size, rating and application of the contactor.
-Contactors with double-break contacts usually have silver cadmium-oxide contacts to rovide low contact-resistance, improve arc interruption and anti- welding characteristics. arge contactors with single-break contacts use copper contacts for economy.
-Usually ngle-break contacts are designed with a wiping action to remove the copper-oxide film hich readily forms on the copper tips.
-Since copper oxide is not a good conductor, it must e eliminated in this way for good continuity.
+Contactors with double-break contacts usually have silver cadmium-oxide contacts to provide low contact-resistance, improve arc interruption and anti- welding characteristics.
+Large contactors with single-break contacts use copper contacts for economy.
+Usually single-break contacts are designed with a wiping action to remove the copper-oxide film which readily forms on the copper tips.
+Since copper oxide is not a good conductor, it must be eliminated in this way for good continuity.

 When the contacts open, an arc is drawn between them.
-The longer the arc remains, e more the contact material is consumed, and so the shorter is the contact lift.
-The arc can e extinguished by two means: long contact travel, or by use of arc interrupters.
+The longer the arc remains, the more the contact material is consumed, and so the shorter is the contact lift.
+The arc can be extinguished by two means: long contact travel, or by use of arc interrupters.

 The typical arc interrupter is called a 'blow-out' coil.
-This uses magnetic means to rce the arc and its products away from the surfaces of the contacts, thus lengthening and eakening the arc so that it is eventually extinguished.
+This uses magnetic means to force the arc and its products away from the surfaces of the contacts, thus lengthening and weakening the arc so that it is eventually extinguished.

-Contactors are used to control heating loads, and are often used in conjunction with ne switches and thermostats, which close or open the electromagnet current as required. ith the contactor, a small current (for the electromagnet) can be used to control a atively large current in another circuit.
+Contactors are used to control heating loads, and are often used in conjunction with time switches and thermostats, which close or open the electromagnet current as required.
+With the contactor, a small current (for the electromagnet) can be used to control a relatively large current in another circuit.